Ten Percent of Schools Made the 'Dean's List' on PETA's 2019 Vegan Report Card

 “Today’s college students know that going vegan is the best way to improve their health, help the environment, and save animals’ lives,” says PETA Senior Director Marta Holmberg.
 “PETA’s Vegan Report Card highlights the colleges and universities that are doing a summa cum laude job of satisfying students’ hunger for vegan meals—and lets other schools know where they have room for improvement.”

 According to a recent study, 70% of the world’s population is reducing or eliminating its meat consumption.
-Each person who goes vegan saves the lives of nearly 200 animals every year—and the United Nations reports that a global switch to vegan eating is necessary to combat the worst effects of climate change.
+Each person who goes vegan saves the lives of nearly 200 animals every year—and the United Nations reports that a global switch to vegan eating is vital if we are to combat the worst effects of climate change.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, which is a human-supremacist worldview.
 For more information, please visit VeganReportCard.com.